Karthi1311/monad-deploy-and-verify/README.md

     npm run deploy

-You will be prompted to:
+###You will be prompted to:

-Enter Token Name (required)
+-Enter Token Name (required)

-Enter Token Symbol (required)
+-Enter Token Symbol (required)

-Enter Total Supply (defaults to 100M if left empty)
+-Enter Total Supply (defaults to 100M if left empty)

-Select a Wallet from stored private keys (or add a new one)
+-Select a Wallet from stored private_keys.jsom format

+     [
+     "privatekey1",
+     "privatekey2",
+     "privatekey3"
+     ]

 Once confirmed, the token is deployed on the Monad testnet, automatically verified, and saved to verified_token.txt.